redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 ##### Add serving runtime

-From RHOAI, Settings > Serving runtimes > Click Add Serving Runtime:
+From RHOAI, Settings > Serving runtimes > Click Add Serving Runtime.

+Option 1:
 - Select `Multi-model serving`
 - Select `Start from scratch`
 - Review, Copy and Paste in the content from `configs/rhoai-add-serving-runtime.yaml`
+- Add and confirm the runtime can be selected in a Data Science Project

+Option 2:
+- Review `configs/rhoai-add-serving-runtime-template.yaml`
+- `oc apply -f configs/rhoai-add-serving-runtime-template.yaml -n redhat-ods-applications`
 - Add and confirm the runtime can be selected in a Data Science Project

 #### User Management